Ground Chicken Lettuce Cups with a Savory Ginger Sauce

-I serve these with condiments such as julienned red and yellow peppers, cucumber sticks, cilantro and sliced radish – as well as Sriracha for those who like extra spice.
+I serve these with julienned red and yellow peppers, cucumber sticks, cilantro and sliced radish – as well as Sriracha for those who like extra spice.
 You can substitute ground turkey or pork for the chicken, and make it gluten-free by using gluten-free hoisin and coconut aminos or tamari (instead of soy sauce).

 - 1 tablespoon organic avocado oil (any neutral flavored oil is fine)

 - 2 pounds ground dark meat chicken (or turkey or pork)